 When patients cough during or after a meal how significant is this event?
 Are there means to determine if the cough is related to dysphagia?
 This timely course is very research-focused and examines the literature on cough and dysphagia to help speech-language pathologists and other healthcare professionals make evidence-based decisions related to the cough event.
 Participants will learn the phases of cough and understand how each cough phase is produced.
-Covered will be diagnosis and treatment techniques and how to use cough measurement along with other respiratory/swallow measures.
+Covered will be assessment, diagnosis, and treatment techniques and how to use cough measurement along with other respiratory/swallow measures.
 Offered for 0.35 ASHA CEU – 3.5 contact hours.

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.